Skip to main content

 Access Activity Logs

-Navigate to the Activity section of your workspace to view detailed records of webhook calls, automation triggers, and AI operations
+Open the Activity section from the Builder workspace sidebar to view detailed records of webhook calls, automation triggers, and AI operations.

 2